czcorpus/kontext/INSTALL.md

 </kontext>
 ```

-Custom sections and items should have attribute *extension-by* where value identifies you, your project or your
+Custom sections have the *extension-by* attribute.
+The value is a installation/organization-specific
-installation:
+identifier:

 ```xml
 <kontext>